input-output-hk/iogx/README.md

 This is an attrset that can be used to reference the contents of your `./nix` folder instead of using the `import` keyword.

-It is a pretend module system for Nix.
+It is like a module system for Nix.

 For example, if this is your `./nix` folder:
 ```nix